deliveryhero/lymph/docs/topics/rpc.rst

 Deferred RPC calls
 ------------------

-Classic RPC calls block until the response is received.
-A deferred RPC call mechanism is implemented in case you wish to consume the RPC response later, or simply ingore it.
+By default, RPC blocks until the response is received.
+A deferred RPC call mechanism is available if you wish to consume the RPC response later, or simply ingore it.

 The call interface is similar to making a regular RPC call, with the addition of